-The engineering properties of the in-situ materials are summarized in Table 3: Summary of Engineering Properties.
-The characterizations have been derived based on the Unified materials classifications as reported by literature studies.
+The engineering properties of the in-situ materials are summarized in Table 3 : Summary of Engineering Properties.
+The characterizations have been derived based on the Unified materials classifications as reported in the indicated literature studies.

 7.1 Engineering and Material Characteristics